dokupendium/cosmos-creative-cloud/README.md

 # Cosmos Creative Cloud

-This repo is a marketplace for a great selfhosting server named [Cosmos](https://github.com/azukaar/Cosmos-Server).
+This repo contains a marketplace for a great selfhosting server named [Cosmos](https://github.com/azukaar/Cosmos-Server).
 It is mainly focusing on applications/services which are usefull for content creators, designers, or creatives in general.
 For other marketplace-sources have a look at [Awesome-Cosmos-Cloud](https://github.com/azukaar/awesome-cosmos-cloud).

 ## How to use